despinamos/Coding-Factory-Final-Project/README.md

   ### Login Required:
    - The application requires a logged in user to showcase its operations.
 A user can login if they already exist on the Database, using their username and password.
-   - Only the Admin User, who must have the "ADMIN" role, can perform critial actions, like creating Students/ Classes, updating Students/ Classes or deleting Students/Classes.
+   - Only the Admin User, who must have the "ADMIN" role, can perform critical actions, like creating Students/ Classes, updating Students/ Classes or deleting Students/Classes.
    - For testing purposes, an Admin user must be created in the Database, with the role "ADMIN" in their user roles.
    - The Admin can create the Students, who will later be able to login using their credentials.